ankschoubey/old-blog/_posts/2021-02-18-ethical-capitalism.md

 ## Capitalism + Ethics

 Capitalism is not perfect.
-If not kept in check, it can turn evil (Example: East India Company).
-There are ways to earn money without adding value to people's life.
+If not kept in check, it can turn evil (Example: East India Company) and provide no value.

 Ethics is not intrinsic to capitalism.
 And it probably never be as it is hard to map out.
 A combination of the two leads to more results than one or the other.